-Resident Evil 7 Cracked Already: Is Denuvo Broken For Good?
+‘Resident Evil 7’ Cracked Already: Is Denuvo Broken For Good?

 Major video game publishers have taken to removing the Denuvo DRM protection from their games once the crack has taken place.
 When the Doom crack was released four months after it was released, Bethesda released a patch that swept Denuvo from the game’s code.
 According to a source on Reddit, part of the contract that Denuvo has with video game publishers is that if the DRM is cracked within a certain period, Denuvo will issue a refund to the publisher.
 Denuvo has denied that such a clause exists, but that hasn’t stopped speculation.

-The five day crack of Denuvo on Resident Evil 7 makes gamers curious if the hacking groups have gotten an edge on the previously iron-clad protection scheme.
+The five-day crack of Denuvo on Resident Evil 7 makes gamers curious if the hacking groups have gotten an edge on the previously iron-clad protection scheme.
 Denuvo has been around for over two years now, as it was released in 2016.
 When it was initially released, the Chinese hacking collective 3DM said that with advances in encryption techniques, they expected video game cracks to become nearly impossible.
 Of course, now that two years has gone by, it seems that 3DM was mistaken in their initial assessment.

 In response to the crack, Denuvo marketing director Thomas Goebl told Eurogamer the following: